acnibh/Data-Analytics-Customer-Segmentation/README.md

 ### SEGMENTATION
 #### Plantinum & Gold
 ![image](https://github.com/user-attachments/assets/e03a7a65-efdd-427f-83dd-85d00f1187f3)
+Platinum customers are the best ones, while Gold customers are those who spend a lot of money and are loyal.
+These customers make significant purchases at the end of the year but continue to buy frequently throughout the months.
+The three products they purchase the most are the Popcorn Holder, White Hanging Heart T-Light Holder, and Brocade Ring Purse.

 ![image](https://github.com/user-attachments/assets/a29d3d85-81f6-4b3c-8d89-90da7fbc92f6)
+For the return quantities of this group, there was a spike in August 2011, with the top 8 returned products being: PANTRY CHOPPING BOARD, HOME SWEET HOME MUG, COLOUR GLASS STAR T-LIGHT HOLDER, VINTAGE BILLBOARD TEA MUG, REGENCY TEA PLATE ROSES, SAVE THE PLANET MUG, WHITE HANGING HEART T-LIGHT HOLDER, and PLACE SETTING WHITE HEART.

 ### Silver & Copper
+Silver customers are those with potential to become loyal and valuable clients.
+These customers have contributed well in the past, but have not returned for a while.
+The customers who are at risk of being lost are those in the Copper group.
 ![image](https://github.com/user-attachments/assets/fc170a81-cea2-4482-9792-938372cd2e97)

 ![image](https://github.com/user-attachments/assets/4ecfd5dc-648e-44bb-9e1c-99920a10ef98)

+The top three products favored by these two groups are PAPER CRAFT, WORLD WAR 2, and JUMBO BAG.
+These customers made a significant purchase spike in November, mainly buying the PAPER CRAFT product.
+However, the most returned product is also PAPER CRAFT, which suggests that there may be an issue with this product, indicating it might not be perfect yet.
 ### Iron
 ![image](https://github.com/user-attachments/assets/c1263a4a-4773-4199-b8c9-a3b1a36d623b)
 ![image](https://github.com/user-attachments/assets/6f8babb3-526d-4b85-8a10-d5c0d7156916)

+The Iron group consists of lost customers or new customers.
+The clearest patterns for these groups appear in two periods: January and November.
+In January, the lost customers primarily purchased the MEDIUM CERAMIC TOP STORAGE JAR, which accounted for nearly 80% of their purchases.
+However, the return rate for this product was very high, indicating that it was the main cause of customer loss.

 ## RECOMMENDATION & OBJECTIVES
 ![image](https://github.com/user-attachments/assets/89dafdc6-41d2-4a80-b54a-28f88f51266a)